lacyk3/RadiallySymmetricCART/README.md

 # RadiallySymmetricCART
-This repository houses code used to generate results discussed in the manuscript *Spatiotemporal dynamics of tumor - CAR T cell interaction following local administration in solid cancers.
+This repository houses code used to generate results discussed in the manuscript *Spatiotemporal dynamics of tumor - CAR T cell interaction following local administration in solid cancers*.
 Our reaction-diffusion model for tumor and CAR T cell interaction was solved via finite differences on a radially symmetric domain.
 The repository is organized as follows:

 ## TumorGrowth:
 contains code for simulating tumor growth in the absence of treatment